 150 volunteer applicants have been accepted to plant trees for this year's 'Plant a Tree at Flight 93' event.
 This Spring nearly 600 volunteers are helping to reforest 23 acres with approximately 15,000 seedlings.
 This volunteer effort is helping create the landscape memorial designed to honor the passengers and crew of Flight 93 and their actions on September 11, 2001.

 Registration is required to participate.
 No walk-on volunteers will be accepted.

 Volunteers should plan to arrive by 9:00 AM and work until mid-afternoon.
 Water and lunch will be provided to all pre-registered participants.
 A detailed event agenda is provided as part of the registration process.
-For more information about volunteering for this event, read the event overview or review the frequently asked questions below.
+For more information about volunteering for this event, review the frequently asked questions below.

 What To Expect When Volunteering